emeans24/CS180Project5/README.md

 Tests for User

+    The user class is used to create user objects uesd by other classes to set and edit user information.

     We used JUnit to test whether the class existed and was inheriting from the correct superclass; whether it had the correct fields, and whether they had the correct types and access modifiers; whether it had the